Envirometrix/PredictiveSoilMapping/main.md

 *Edited by: Hengl T., MacMillan R.A. and Leenaars J.G.B.*

-This chapter identifies, and provides comprehensive definitions and descriptions for, a standardized set of soil properties (and classes) that are commonly predicted using PSM.
+This chapter identifies and provides comprehensive definitions and descriptions for a standardized set of soil properties (and classes), which are commonly predicted using PSM.
 We first discuss the complexity of measuring and standardizing (or harmonizing) soil attributes, then focus on the key soil properties and classes of interest for global soil mapping.
 The purpose of this chapter is to serve as a reference, and background, for other chapters where the focus is on generating soil maps, interpreting